ALEXANDRIA CARON '20

-Graduates assume positions of responsibility in a broad range of human service settings, such as mental health programs, youth service bureaus, community centers, child development programs, municipal services, state agencies, health care systems, community action programs, and advocacy organizations.
+Our alumni have held leadership positions in youth services bureaus, community centers, child development programs, municipal services, state agencies, healthcare systems community action programs, and advocacy organizations.

 Graduates of our program are well-prepared to pursue doctoral work in community psychology, clinical psychology, and related fields.
 Students planning on pursuing a doctoral program may elect to write a thesis as part of their program of study.